ukdave/wp-my-flickr-gallery/readme.txt

 == Installation ==

 1. Upload the 'my-flickr-gallery' folder to the `/wp-content/plugins/` directory.
+2. Ensure the `cache` folder is writable by the webserver.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure the plugin through the 'Settings' menu in WordPress.
+4. Configure the plugin through the 'Settings' menu in WordPress.
 4. Place the `[mfg]` shortcode into a page or post.

 == Frequently Asked Questions ==